 - HVACR engineers: HVACR engineers work for HVACR firms, equipment manufacturers and engineering firms.
 They help design systems and collaborate with HVACR technicians in their work.

-- HVACR managers and executives: Many leaders in the HVACR industry have experience working as HVACR technicians or in other fieldwork.
+- HVACR managers and executives: Many leaders in the HVACR industry have experience working as HVACR technicians or in other fields.
 HVACR leaders may work as project managers or lead teams of HVACR technicians who work in the field.

 - HVACR business owners: Some HVACR technicians open their own businesses and sell service contracts to clients.

-As you can see, the career potential in the HVACR industry is diverse.
+Career potential in the HVACR industry is diverse.
 Whichever area you may be interested in, there are opportunities to get there.

 HVAC Career Salary